Samiya LXD

 March to April 2024

 March and April set the direction for the entire effort.
-Work began with sales leadership to translate interest in AI coaching into clear objectives aligned to sales strategy, and to define what success would need to look like for sales executives in real conversations.
+Work began with sales leadership to translate interest in AI coaching into clear objectives aligned to sales strategy, and to define what success would need to look like, and what signals would indicate adoption.
 With that shared definition in place, vendor demos were scheduled as a learning step.
 Those early conversations clarified what was realistic and helped narrow the field to the vendors worth deeper evaluation.

 May to June 2024